This Bangkok itinerary for 5 days is a collection of my favorite spots in Thailand’s capital, designed to give you a memorable trip in the city.

 There are also colorful headbands, cute footwear, beautiful bags, and a lot more!

-Some of the must-try foods are fried chicken, grilled river shrimp, chicken skewers, and coconut ice cream.
-Most of these are priced from 20 Baht.
+Don’t miss out on dishes like fried chicken, grilled river shrimp, chicken skewers, and coconut ice cream.
+Many of these mouthwatering items start at just 20 Baht.

 The next stop is to visit Jim Thompson House and search around its connecting houses.
 This traditional museum is known for its ancient and personalized exhibits.

 Some of the things featured here are silk scarves, handbags, accessories, and clothing.
 Each of these comes with unique and beautiful designs that make it very eye-catching.

 There’s also a cosy restaurant and gift shop inside the museum.